The only difference between living with a male housemate and living with a child is that you cannot tell a man to clean the place.

 A lot of men believe that cleaning his mess is the "women's job."
 It's pig-ignorant and it shows in hideous colors when there's no woman even around who lets him treat her that way.
 I lived with one guy who said it out loud: "I refuse to do a woman's work."
 It was remarkable only because he spoke the words.
 Many men think that way.

-So, if you don't want to live in filth, and you don't want to tell some adult (repeatedly) about what you'd be embarrassed not to understand, you'll be cleaning up in the service of grown men.
-And if you start, you can't stop.
-Reliance develops, and then a blindness; an apparent belief that the house cleans itself.
-Soon, the words you could have said become more difficult.
+So, if you don't want to live in filth, and you don't want to talk to some adult about something you'd be embarrassed to not understand, you'll be cleaning up in the service of grown men.
+And once you start, you can't stop.
+Reliance develops, and then a blindness; and then an apparent belief that the house cleans itself.
+Soon, the words you could have said become difficult.

 Usually, the only practical answer is to slack off.